jacobjmarks/thoughts/_posts/2023-00-00-isolating-environment-variables-in-xunit-tests.md

     end
 ```

-Alas we a left with a [race condition](https://en.wikipedia.org/wiki/Race_condition) when running our tests &mdash; which both attempt to read and write the same environment variable &mdash; in parallel.
+Alas we a left with a [race condition](https://en.wikipedia.org/wiki/Race_condition) when running our tests, which both attempt to read and write the same environment variable in parallel.

 So how should we go about resolving this issue?